 Roll call and programme start

-The studies at the programme cover in depth both theoretical and practical aspects of different models and methods which require a good understanding of mathematics, statistics and programming.
-If you haven’t been using knowledge from these subjects for some years, you are highly recommended to refresh your knowledge in these subjects before coming to the programme.
-In addition, courses in Statistical Methods and Advanced R programming will be offered for you in order to fill in some knowledge gaps.
+The studies at the programme cover in depth both theoretical and practical aspects of different models and methods, which require a good understanding of mathematics, statistics and programming.
+If you are not up-to-date in these subjects, you are highly recommended to refresh your knowledge before coming to the programme.
+In addition, courses in statistical methods and advanced R programming will be offered to you in order to broaden your knowledge in these fields.

-The studies at the programme are divided into autumn and spring semesters, and the teaching periods for different courses in autumn 2021 are specified in this document: https://www.student.liu.se/program/statistics-and-data-mining-120-hp/student/examination-dates/1.787461/CourseperiodsMASTER2021.pdf.
-In the same document, approximate examination dates are specified.
-The autumn semester will start on August 16, 2021 and the spring semester will start on 17th of January 2022.
+The studies at the programme are divided into autumn and spring semesters, and the teaching periods for different courses in autumn 2023 are specified on this page: https://studieinfo.liu.se/en/program/F7MSL

 Conditionally admitted students